kelbert2/EthKittyCLI/README.md

   uint16 generation; // max(matron.generation, sire.generation) + 1
 }
 ```
-The number of pregnancies a cat has had is not directly tracked, although the cooldown index can be used to determine the minimum number of times the kitty has bred, such that up to `13 - floor(generation/2)` births can be seen using this metric, as the cooldown time is capped at one week and will not increase past that.
-Kitties also are not restricted to being exclusively matrons or sires - so the number of pregnancies a kitty has had can only be counted within a block range, not through querying information on the kitty itself.
+The number of pregnancies a cat has had is not directly tracked, although the cooldown index can be used to determine the minimum number of times the kitty has bred, such that up to `13 - floor(generation/2)` births can be seen using this metric, as the cooldown time is capped at index 13's corresponding time period (one week) and will not increase past that.
+Kitties also are not restricted to being exclusively matrons or sires - so the number of pregnancies a kitty has had can only be counted within a block range by looking at births, not through querying information on a kitty itself.

+Once all births within a range have been tallied and the most popular matron found, there's still a lot we don't know.
 To get more information on the kitty, we send a query to the CryptoKitties API.
 ```JavaScript
 {
   'method': 'GET',